krachdd/localdrag/README.md

     since we approximate arbitrary cross-sections by rectangles.
     For higher perimeter-to-area ratios this results in an error which is reduces by this weight.

+solver : str
+    Solver for balance of linear momentum used in Dumux or other software.

 lambda1 : numpy ndarray
     2d map containing factors to use in DUMUX simulator